Pixel 3 has totally leaked so Google's teasers get creative

 So what's a consumer tech giant to do?
 Offer up clever teaser illustrations ribbing the rumor mill.

-Responding to the usual Goldilocks worries about phone sizes, for example, it shows drawing boards with ideas for a tiny keychain-sized phone and a huge sandwich-board sized model.
+Responding to the usual worries about phone sizes, for example, it shows drawing boards with ideas for a tiny keychain-size phone and a huge sandwich-board-size model.

 You can follow new illustrations -- will we see a Goldilocks version? -- on Google's Instagram or Twitter feeds.